LeeMorinUCF/ECP3004S21/demo_20_Optimization/README.md

 the Hessian matrix.
-The Hessian matrix, or second derivative, gives some information about the degree of curvature of the function, which specified how large the step size should be between interations.
+The Hessian matrix, or second derivative, gives some information about the degree of curvature of the function, which specifies how large the step size should be between interations.

 We can go one step further by providing a function that provides the calculation of the Hessian matrix, as in ```rosen_hess```.